-Our findings suggest several implications for practice that this District, or a District like it, could consider reaching its goal of creating systemic anti-racist change.
+Our findings suggest several implications for practice that this District, or a

+District like it, could consider reaching its goal of creating systemic anti-racist change.

-These implications include how to capitalize on the small group efforts being made in the District, consideration of mandates for anti-racist practices, how to navigate the resistance and avoidance that arises from teachers, and an examination of the relationship between policy design and policy outcomes.
+These implications include how to capitalize on the small group efforts being made in the resistance and avoidance that arises from teachers, and an examination of the relationship between policy design and policy outcomes.